 You'll pay a bit more to upgrade to the iPhone 14 than you did when the iPhone 11 was on sale.
 These days, Apple's phones start at $799, though the iPhone 14 comes with 128GB of storage in its base mode.
 The entry-level iPhone 11 featured a cramped 64GB.

 You can probably save on the cost of a new phone with one of the best iPhone 14 deals or by trading in your iPhone 11 when you upgrade.
-Apple will give you $220 back when you trade-in an iPhone 11 with your iPhone 14 purchase.
-(The iPhone 11 Pro and iPhone 11 Pro Max qualify for trade-ins of $300 and $370, respectively, at time of writing.)
+Apple will give you up to $200 back when you trade-in an iPhone 11 with your iPhone 14 purchase.
+(The iPhone 11 Pro and iPhone 11 Pro Max qualify for maximum trade-ins of $230 and $280, respectively.)

 iPhone 14 vs. iPhone 11: Design

 Apple has made some design changes since the iPhone 11's 2019 release.
 Those were the last phones from Apple to offer curved edges, as Apple moved to a flat-edge design with the iPhone 12 and hasn't looked back.
 That's a controversial switch for some, though, personally, I find flat edges easier to grip than slippery curved sides.